cheil/IsoME.jl/docs/src/index.md

         outdir="Path to output directory"
         )

-All other input values are optional and are contained within the inp-structure, where inp is of the custom type arguments.
+All other input values are optional and are contained within the custom variable type arguments().
 The input arguments can be viewed by using a dot after inp, e.g.

     inp.omega_c